Call to book01904 521 936

 • Breakfast, Lunch, Dinner

-Day 4 - Aigues Mortes
+Day 4 – The gems of Aigues Mortes

-Today we take a tour of Aigues-Mortes, perhaps one of the most beautiful sites in Provence.
-Encased by square medieval walls, this ancient fortified city is symmetrically perfect, white-washed terracotta topped houses contrast charmingly with the surrounding green countryside, in fact Aigues-Mortes is also famous for its nearby salt marshes which we discover by tourist train.
-Roman Legionnaires stationed nearby were paid a portion of their wage in salt from these very marshes - an intriguing facet of local history.
-What makes this sight spectacular is the marshes glow a pink colour, due to the microscopic algae in its waters.
+After a morning of leisurely sailing, we take a tour of Aigues-Mortes, perhaps one of the most beautiful sites in Provence.
+Encased by square medieval walls, this ancient fortified city is symmetrically perfect, white-washed terracotta topped houses contrast charmingly with the surrounding green countryside.

 Includes